 The seven statements that Jesus Christ made on the cross were (not in any particular order):

 (1) Matthew 27:46 tells us that about the ninth hour Jesus cried with a loud voice, saying, “Eloi, Eloi, lama sabachthani?” which means, “My God, my God, why have you forsaken me?”
-Here, Jesus was expressing His feelings of abandonment as God placed the sins of the world on Him – and because of that, God had to “turn away” from Jesus.
-As Jesus was feeling that weight of sin, He was experiencing a separation from God for the only time in all of eternity.
-This was also a fulfillment of the prophetic statement in Psalm 22:1.
+Here, Jesus was expressing His feelings of abandonment as God placed the sins of the world on Him.
+As Jesus endured that weight of sin, He, who alone is holy, was “made . . . to be sin for us” (2 Corinthians 5:21), and He cried out in agony.
+This cry from the cross echoed the statement in Psalm 22:1.

 (2) “Father, forgive them, for they do not know what they are doing” (Luke 23:34).
 Those who crucified Jesus were not aware of the full scope of what they were doing because they did not recognize Him as the Messiah.
 While their ignorance of divine truth did not mean they deserved forgiveness, Christ’s prayer in the midst of their mocking Him is an expression of the limitless compassion of divine grace.